 719 S Shoreline Blvd, Corpus Christi, TX 78401

 Unexpectedly, the Saturn Ion veered off the road and crashed into a tree.
 The airbags did not deploy.
 Candice was thrust out of her vehicle, landing on the hood of the car.
-Mikale also flew out, landing facedown on her lap.
-Candace was severely injured, suffering a lacerated liver, head trauma and broken ribs.
+Mikale also flew out, landing face down on her lap.
+Candice was severely injured, suffering a lacerated liver, head trauma, and broken ribs.
 Mikale did not survive.

-Candice pleaded guilty in 2007 to the felony charge of criminally negligent homicide, and served five years of probation, 260 hours of community service, and paid $2,500 in fines.
-However, the real punishment was the guilt that consumed her—believing she had ended the life of a loved one.
+Candice pleaded guilty in 2007 to the felony charge of criminally negligent homicide, and served five years of probation and 260 hours of community service, and paid $2,500 in fines.
+However, the real punishment was the guilt that consumed her — believing she had ended the life of a loved one.
 Candice faced the scrutiny of people in her community who labeled her a murderer.